Downtown Riverfront Steam Plant

 Request for Qualifications

-Per the Agency Board’s April 23 direction, the City will partner with the team to solicit feedback from the community on its proposal to ensure that it reflects the community’s vision for the building and serves as a special place the community is proud of.
-More information about community engagement opportunities will be available as the team moves forward with due diligence.
+The local team and the City launched a community outreach campaign on January 23, 2019 to solicit feedback on the proposed concepts to ensure that it reflects the community’s vision for the building and serves as a special place the community is proud of.
+See above for more information.

 Following community outreach, the River Guides will evaluate the proposal using the Agency Board-approved criteria.
 They will make a recommendation to the Agency Director and Board.